 “I have a broken heart,” I explained to the boss lady of Queen’s A Go-Go.

 “I fix your broken heart.”
 A go-go girl weighing 90 pounds swung silken black hair

 across my chest.
 A bikini was painted on her flesh.
 She showed no signs of inhibition.

-His girls were less aggressive.
-Most were on heroin like the farangs at the bar; old Vietnam vets, dissolute drug addicts, and young adventurers living on $10/day.
-Their dealer was Fat Pat.
-He was half-Thai, half-Chinese.
+I left Patpong for Kenny’s Bar on Soi Duplei, where Fat Pat was dealing opium to old Vietnam vets, dissolute drug addicts, and young adventurers living on $10/day.
+The 300 pound pusher was half-Thai, half-Chinese.
 A lot of Thais were half-something else.

 "You want chase the dragon?"
-Fat Pat weighed about 300 pounds.
-His stubby fingers held up a black ball.
+Fat Pat's stubby fingers held up a black ball of Burmese 'fin'.

 I drank a cold Singha beer and watched the farangs pick up the dope-weary girls.

 "Why you not take girl?"
 Kenny asked from behind the bar.